SmileyDrag0n/RSSddit/readme.md

 - 'www.' is optional
 - Add 'old.' to your to rss url for your links to lead to classsic reddit (works vice versa too)
 - 'https://' is requred for rss to work
-- Feed must contain more than 4 posts (will be fixed soon)

 ### Non-private feeds